-The Company accomplished several projects in the first quarter of 2023.
+The Company accomplished several projects in the first half of 2024.
 The interior of the dust collector was rebuilt and bags were replaced.
-The cost of the project was \$21,000.
-The Company also completed the replacement of the exhaust fan, blower, damper and drives at the end of the dryer.
-The final cost was roughly \$40,000.
-Additionally, the upper press plate on the first unit press was replaced.
-The cost was approximately \$135,000.
-The Company also finished the replacement of sprinkler heads, and the cost was \$66,000.
+The cost of the project was \$70,000.
+The Company also completed the replacement of the exhaust ductwork at the end of the dryer.
+The final cost was \$121,350.